• Skip to primary navigation

 Pie Crust

-• Roll out pie crust and place in pie plate.
-Refrigerate until chilled and prick with a fork.
-Then place in freezer for about 10 minutes.
-Place a flat cookie sheet in oven and preheat to 425º.
+• Roll out the pie crust and place in pie plate.
+Place in the freezer for about 10 minutes.
+Place a flat cookie sheet in the oven and preheat to 425º.

 • Remove pie crust from freezer and line with parchment paper.
 Place pie weights in the center.
-Bake for 20 minutes until the edges are set.
-Remove and let cool.
+Bake for 15 minutes until the edges are set.
+Remove the pie weights and bake an additional 5 minutes.
+Let cool.

 Pie